Nsala Safari Camp Reviews & Information« Return to Kruger National Park

 - The waterhole in front of camp.

-Game Drives and Wildlife
+Safari Drives and Wildlife

 The Nsala Private Game Reserve is home to the Big Five and features a wealth of mammals and other predators.
-Guests explore on their game drives lions, leopards, hyenas, cheetahs, African wild dogs, and the Nile crocodiles to mention but a few of the predators found here.
+Guests explore on their safari drives lions, leopards, hyenas, cheetahs, African wild dogs, and the Nile crocodiles to mention but a few of the predators found here.
 Smaller wildlife includes jackals, mongooses, civets, and genets, among others.
 As this area has various riverbeds, plenty of den sites are available for big cats.

 Furthermore, mammals can be admired during the morning and afternoon safaris such as elephants, giraffes, hippos, buffalos, and rhinos.
 The varied habitat forms a bird watchers paradise with water birds such as herons, storks, spoonbills, and sandpipers being found here.